Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 module system currently does not protect you against making such mistakes!
 However, software may fail to work properly.

-??? failure "Issue: cpeAMD does not yet work"
+??? failure "Issue: cpeAOCC not in 21.08"
-    In `LUMI/21.08`, `cpeAMD` does not work as the AMD compiler is not properly installed.
-This will be fixed in an upcoming maintenance interval.
+    In `LUMI/21.08`, `cpeAOCC` can not work as the AMD compiler is not properly installed.
+Hence the `cpeAOCC` toolchain is only offered from the`21.12` stack on.

 ## Adding additional software to the LUMI software stack